777arc/textbook/content/sampling.rst

 When we change our IQ values quickly and transmit our carrier, it's called "modulating" the carrier (with data or whatever we want).
 When we change I and Q, we change the phase and amplitude of the carrier.
 Another option is to change the frequency of the carrier, i.e., shift it slightly up or down, which is what FM radio does.

 As a simple example, let's say we transmit the IQ sample 1+0j, and then we switch to transmitting 0+1j.
 We go from sending :math:`\cos(2\pi ft)` to :math:`\sin(2\pi ft)`, meaning our carrier shifts phase by 90 degrees when we switch from one sample to another.

+It is easy to get confused between the signal we want to transmit (which typically contains many frequency components), and the frequency we transmit it on (our carrier frequency).
+This will hopefully get cleared up when we cover baseband vs. bandpass signals.

 Now back to sampling for a second.
 Instead of receiving samples by multiplying what comes off the antenna by a cos() and sin() then recording I and Q, what if we fed the signal from the antenna into a single ADC, like in the direct sampling architecture we just discussed?
 Say the carrier frequency is 2.4 GHz, like WiFi or Bluetooth.
 That means we would have to sample at 4.8 GHz, as we learned.
 That's extremely fast!
 An ADC that samples that fast costs thousands of dollars.
 Instead, we "downconvert" the signal so that the signal we want to sample is centered around DC or 0 Hz.
 This downconversion happens before we sample.
 We go from: